Skip to content

 Compile-Time Control Flow

-The parser and codegen currently support all of the following forms:
+The parser and codegen support the following compile-time blocks:

 vex